jenkinsci/helm-charts/charts/jenkins/README.md

 This plugin is **not** installed by default but may be added to `controller.additionalPlugins`.

 ### Change max connections to Kubernetes API
-When using agents with containers other then JNLP, The kubernetes plugin will commuincate with those containers using the Kubernetes API. this changes the maximum concurrent connections
+When using agents with containers other than JNLP, The kubernetes plugin will communicate with those containers using the Kubernetes API. this changes the maximum concurrent connections
 ```yaml
 agent:
   maxRequestsPerHostStr: "32"